VictorTaelin/HOC/ROADMAP.md

-Thanks to HVM, Kindelia's computate and space throughput can be 500x higher than Ethereum, making it capable of hosting massive, real-time online worlds; and, no, that's not relying on layer 2, increased centralization, or complex crypto that greatly impact UX.
+Thanks to HVM, Kindelia's computate and space throughput can be 500x higher than Ethereum, making it capable of hosting massive, real-time online worlds; and, no, that's not relying on layer 2, increased centralization, or complex crypto that greatly impacts UX.
 Moreover, its contracts have their security backed by mathematical proofs, making it the most trustworthy home for these assets.
 These, combined with other design choices that abide to HoC's standard of quality, make Kindelia the most efficient and secure layer 1 in the world.
-We believe it has everything it takes to become the Bitcoin of peer-to-peer computers, and the home of the massive metaverses of the future.
+We believe it has everything it takes to become the Bitcoin of peer-to-peer computers, and the host of the massive metaverses of the future.

 ### Synergy